obonaventure/cnp3/book/transport/transport.rst

 Some transport protocols have been developed on top of a connection-oriented network service, such as class 0 of the ISO Transport Protocol (TP0) defined in [X224]_ , but they have not been widely used.
 We do not discuss such utilisation of a connection-oriented network service in more details in this book.

 This chapter is organised as follows.
 We first explain how it is possible to provide a reliable transport service on top of an unreliable connectionless network service.
-For this, we build step by step a simple protocol that provides a reliable data transfer and explain the main mechanisms found in such protocols.
+For this, we explain the main mechanisms found in such protocols.
 Then, we study in details the two transport protocols that are used in the Internet.
 We start from the User Datagram Protocol (UDP) that provides a simple connectionless transport service.
 Then, we describe the Transmission Control Protocol in details, including its congestion control mechanism.

 Principles of a reliable transport protocol
 ===========================================